A quick look at some of the most common eye diseases diagnosed and often treated at Somers Vision Clinic.

 Conjunctivitis (Pink Eye)

-While many minor cases improve within two weeks, some can develop into serious corneal inflammation and threaten sight.
+While most cases improve in days, some can develop into serious corneal inflammation and threaten sight.
 If you suspect conjunctivitis, visit Dr. Squillace at Somers Vision Clinic for an examination and treatment.

 Diabetic Eye Disease